 Centralia’s dependence on mining didn’t, though.
 By 1890, it was home to over 2,700 people, most of them miners or their family members.
 And even though the stock market crash and Great Depression struck a strong blow to the coal industry in Centralia, it didn’t kill the town.

 It took a tragedy to do that, but it’s not entirely clear how the tragedy began.
 It seems to have started with the Centralia landfill, an abandoned mine pit that had been converted into a garbage dump in 1962.
-Trash was a thorny issue in Centralia, which was full of unregulated dumps, and the city council wanted to solve a problem with unwanted odors and rats.
+Trash was a thorny issue in Centralia, which was full of unregulated dumps, and the city council wanted to solve the problem with unwanted odors and rats.

 In May 1962, the city council proposed cleaning up the local landfill in time for Centralia’s Memorial Day festivities.
 “This might seem like irrelevant, small-town history except for one thing,” wrote David Dekok in Fire Underground, his history of the fire: “Centralia Council’s method for cleaning up a dump was to set it on fire.”
 Though competing theories exist about how the fire was sparked, it’s thought that the Centralia dump fire sparked a much larger mine fire beneath the town.